Social media use is always under scrutiny.

 I recognise this isn’t the most upbeat blog I’ve written, but I am responding to what I hear.
 People want the RPS to be clear about its views on social media use.
 On that, we should also recognise that social media has been a force for good for the profession.
 My heart sings when I see the responses from pharmacists to the inspirational people we have been speaking to through our #wearepharmacy campaign.
 If you need a reminder of why pharmacy is great – go check it out over on Facebook or Instagram, it’s a fabulous ‘bad day pick me up.’

-The election nominations open soon!
+The 2020 election nominations open on March 13!
 Please stand, get involved, debate!